HESHAM47GAMAL/Embedded_sysytem_project_learn/Interface_P1/1.IO Ports/Eclipse_WS/README.md

 <p>Connect switch to Pin 0 in PORTB using Internal Pull up  resistor</p>
 <p>connect led to pin 0 PORTC using negative logic</p>
 <p>if button pressed toggle Led every New press</p>

+## Challenge-1
+<p>Connect 8 leds to PORTC using Positive logic</p>
+<p>make roll action as led1 only turn on then next one and last off then next one until led8 and return from begin at led1</p>